 The Build Alternative is being recommended.
 It is the only alternative that meets the project's purpose and need.
 The new access road will provide improved access between the JIA/I-95 area and the Jacksonville National Cemetery.
-The No-Build Alternative will remain a viable alternative throughout the study and a Public Hearing will be conducted to determine the Preferred Alternative.
+The No-Build Alternative will remain a viable alternative throughout the study.
+A Public Hearing was conducted on September 15, 2016 to determine the Preferred Alternative.
+The Preferred Alternative is discussed in Section 5.2.